Why get involved with GOG?

 GOG members are passionate about much more than just donating knitting and crocheting projects.

 GOG is a social, community group that connects fellow creators through regular events.
-Get involved as a member and enjoy free working bees and workshops and learn to knit or crochet and get to know other members of our community.
+Get involved as a member and enjoy free workshops and learn to knit or crochet and get to know other members of our community.

 GOG welcomes anyone who wishes to get involved.
 Our GOG community reflects the cultural diversity in Australia with members of all ages and from all walks of life.
 We are always looking for new members who would like to learn new skills or share their experience or knowledge with our group.